 In addition to the support you are already giving, here are few suggestions for ways to help your friend:

 - Do your homework.
 As you mentioned, it can be difficult to hold out a helping hand if you don't know much about your friend's problem.
 Cocaine, also known as coke or blow, is a stimulant that can induce a euphoric high, but also causes dangerous health problems.
-To learn more about the effects of using coke, take a look at the response to Cocaine in the Go Ask Alice!
-Alcohol and Other Drugs archives.
+To learn more about the effects of using coke, take a look at the Alcohol and Other Drugs section in the Go Ask Alice! archives.
 You may also want to read through the related Q&As for more information about ways to support friends and family with substance abuse issues and treatment options including rehab.
 Hearing from folks in similar situations may deepen your understanding of the challenges that users and their loved ones face.
 Also, your friend may be more likely to heed your advice if she gets the sense that you have taken time to learn about what she's going through.